Frequently Asked Questions

 Is A Credit Check Required?

 Yes, the bank will need to run a credit check for the business owner on file.
+It is a hard credit pull.
 This helps underwriting determine the risk associated with providing a merchant account to your business, and is a required part of the application process.

 What Additional Documents Are Needed For My Application?